gabrielrussell/emv/README.md

 # DESCRIPTION

-**emv** (edit move) is a utility that allows you to rename multiple filesystem objects (files, directories, symbolic links, etc.) by editing their names in your preferred text editor.
+**emv** (edit move) is a utility that allows you to rename multiple files by editing a list of their names in your preferred text editor.
 It presents a list of names in a temporary file, opens your editor to modify the list, and then performs the necessary rename operations to match your edits.

 The program tries to handle complex rename scenarios including file swapping (A→B, B→A) by using temporary storage when necessary.
 It tries